luarvique/ppa/README.md

     echo "deb [signed-by=/usr/share/keyrings/openwebrx.gpg] https://repo.openwebrx.de/ubuntu/ jammy main" > /etc/apt/sources.list.d/openwebrx.list
     apt update

-# If you are a Debian user...
+# If you are a Debian user ...

 In order to add this repository to your **Debian** system, do the following, **as root**: